guydmello/RainMan/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-There are resources used to install, develop and complete the project.
+There are resources used to install, develop, and complete the project.

 * [discord.js](https://discord.js.org/#/)
 * [Intro to Axios](https://axios-http.com/docs/intro)